HELSINKI — The final selection process for Finland's and Denmark's fighter replacement programs will be managed by two newly installed governments.

 The MoD had set a deadline of July 21 for competing companies to submit their responses.

-The ministry aims to conclude its selection process in 2015-2016 and begin replacing its fleet of Lockheed Martin F-16AM/BM Fighting Falcons by 2020.
+The ministry MoD is aims to conclude its selection process in 2015-2016 and begin replacing its fleet of Lockheed Martin F-16AM/BM Fighting Falcons by 2020.

-The number of aircraft that the government decides to acquire will ultimately determine Denmark's future ambitions in terms of national and regional defense policy, said Jacob Engel Schmidt, a Liberal Party member of parliament and a member of the Parliamentary Defense Group.
+The number of aircraft that the government decides to acquire will ultimately determine Denmark's future ambitions in terms of national and regional defense policy, said Jacob Engel Schmidt, a Liberal Party MP member of parliament and a member of the Danish legislature's Parliamentary Defense Group.